 Chase has the 5/24 rule, which is a restriction whereby you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
 If this is a limit you’re trying to stay under, applying for most business cards, including the Alaska Visa Business Card, shouldn’t count towards that limit.

-That’s because the card won’t show up on your personal credit report.
-So if you are trying to stay under that limit, this is a card that’s seriously worth considering.
+That’s because the card won’t show up on your personal credit report, which is another reason to consider this card.

 If you fly Alaska Airlines with any frequency, the Alaska Business Visa offers a free checked bag on Alaska flights for you and up to six other passengers on the same reservation.
 Alaska charges $30 per checked bag, so this could save you up to $420 per roundtrip itinerary.